mmmohajer/baseDesign/README.md

 ### [Flexible Modal](https://github.com/mmmohajer/baseDesign/tree/master/src/components/Modal) <br>

-This is a flexible Modal that gives you some options to make the basic style of a Modal easier, <br><br>
-The props for this component are:
+This is a flexible Modal that gives you some options to make the basic style of a Modal easier, The props for this component are:

-**- fullHeightclassName**: this is a prop that gives you the hand to add more styling to your full-screen background <br>
+- **fullHeightclassName**: this is a prop that gives you the hand to add more styling to your full-screen background <br>
-**- className**: this is a prop that gives you the hand to add more styling to your Modal <br>
+- **className**: this is a prop that gives you the hand to add more styling to your Modal <br>
   The order of nesting of these components is as follows:

 ```
     <Modal>